He leaned toward her, his face trembling-ly close to her cheek. "I have a story," he whispered.

-And so there at the end of a long dinner table half full of strangers from her future, half-full of semi-strangers from her past, and full-full of wine and food and food and wine, she forgot her past and her future and let herself fall into this present.
+And so there at the end of a long dinner table half-full of semi-strangers from her past, half-full of whole-strangers from her future, and full-full of wine and food and food and wine, she forgot her past and her future and let herself fall into this present.

 Metal pipes.
 Life-saving calculators.
 It was a good story.

 "Do you have any stories?" he asked her after he finished.

 She was caught off guard, a little bit embarrassed.
 Doesn't he know?

 She stole a casual glance up and down the table over his shoulder.
 He couldn't.

 No, no, she whispered through a nervous laugh.
 She doesn't have any stories, she said.

 Tasting Kitchen, Brunch - French Fries